6 Null Hypothesis Testing

 pC = 0.5 #probability of being cured in control group

-pT = 0.5 #probability of being cured in treatment group; = same because we want to use these to get the distribution of the test statistic we define below when H0 is true (no effect)
+# pT is the same as pC, because we want to use these to get the distribution of the test statistic we define below when H0 is true (no effect)

 # Let's draw a sample from this world without effect